pierfrancescocillo/actam_string_simulator/README.md

 ![](screenshots/discretized.png)

 After the drawing is concluded, the string shape is discretized, so that it can be treated as a set of point masses.
-Each one of the point masses' vibrations is, then, calculated as the linear combination of it's proper frequencies and modeshapes. <ins>Due to some inaccuracies of mouse tracking, for discretization we also use a line-interpolation library: every shape string is always discretized with 120 points.</ins>
+Each one of the point masses' vibrations is, then, calculated as the linear combination of it's proper frequencies and modeshapes.
+Due to some inaccuracies of mouse tracking, to discretise the string we had first to apply a linear interpolation to the points aquired as input.
+The string shape is discretized in 120 mass points.

 We want to focus your attenction on one simple fact: each mass composing the string is totally unrelated to the others.
 The final vibration of the string as a whole body is a simple consequence of the applyed vibroacoustical theory.